To support and develop effective and viable cooperative, popular-based insurance organizations throughout the Americas.

 To increase the number of co-operative, popular-based insureds in the Americas.

 ICMIF/Americas Long Term Goals:

 - expand and leverage external partnership

 ICMIF/Americas is the Americas' regional association of the International Cooperative and Mutual Insurance Federation (ICMIF).
 ICMIF represents insurance companies that use mutuality or a people-based business strategy that incorporates the principles of member ownership, democratic governance and the practice of cooperative and mutual values (such as solidarity, equality and social responsibility).

-With its global headquarters in the United Kingdom and regional offices in Washington, DC, Tokyo, Japan and Brussels, Belgium, today ICMIF represents 230 "people-centered insurers" in 69 countries with over $250 billion in premium income.
+With its global headquarters in the United Kingdom and regional offices in Washington, DC, and Tokyo, Japan, today ICMIF represents 220 "people-centered insurers" in 70+ countries with over $250 billion in premium income.
 In the Americas region, ICMIF/Americas represents 67 cooperative and mutual insurers in 20 countries throughout North, Central and South America and the Caribbean with over US$24.6 billion in premium income.
 Collectively ICMIF members in the Americas region represent over 1,500 mutual and cooperative insurers.